YuriyGuts/dechorder/README.md

 Not all dependencies are required for all development tasks but the complete list of additional components is provided below:

-1. App: CocoaPods + Swift packages from `Podfile`.
+1. iOS App: CocoaPods + Swift packages from `Podfile`.
 2. Backend: FFmpeg + Python packages from `requirements.txt`.
 3. Data preparation tools: `sox`.
+4. AWS Lambda deployment: `awscli`.

 ## Building